 As such, claims to “prevent, treat or cure human disease are not acceptable in marketing communications for food products”.

-CAP understands that the definition of ‘diseases’ in the legislation is wide and can include conditions such as the symptoms of the menopause.
-As such, claims to treat or help the symptoms of the menopause are unlikely to be acceptable for foods and food supplements.
+CAP understands that the definition of ‘diseases’ in the legislation is wide and can include conditions such as the symptoms of the menopause and perimenopause.
+As such, claims to treat or help the symptoms of the menopause (and perimenopause) are unlikely to be acceptable for foods and food supplements.
+ASA precedent (set out below) suggests that simply referring to a product a “menopause supplement” might be enough in isolation to be considered a claim to treat the symptoms of the menopause.

 Marketers should bear in mind that they can fall foul of the Code (and the law) if their product’s name implies an unproven efficacy or makes a medicinal claim.
 While CAP does not give legal advice, the MHRA have considered the name “Hot Flashex” to be an implied medicinal claim that the product could treat one of the adverse symptoms associated with the menopause.